Is Clox Legit? Your Data, Security, and the Guarantees Behind It

 The best way to answer "can I trust this" is to try it on your own crew with nothing on the line.
 Clox is built so you can:

-Every account starts on a 14-day free trial with no credit card, and you are not charged unless you choose a plan when the trial ends.
-If you do subscribe and it is not a fit, your first paid subscription is covered by a 30-day money-back guarantee: email support within 30 days of your first charge for a full refund.
+Every account starts on a 14-day free trial with no credit card, and you're not charged unless you choose a plan when the trial ends.
+If you do subscribe and it's not a fit, your first paid subscription is covered by a 30-day money-back guarantee: email support within 30 days of your first charge for a full refund.
 Pricing itself is public and flat, not a quote you have to request.
 See the numbers on the pricing page.

 So, can you trust Clox

-Here is the honest bottom line.
+Here's the honest bottom line.
 Clox is a real Wyoming company with published legal pages, it encrypts your data and hashes your passwords and PINs, and it gives you genuine account controls like two-factor sign-in and sign-out-everywhere.
 Its strongest trust signal is one you can test yourself: the tamper-evident proof-of-presence records that anyone can verify at /verify without trusting our word.
-What it does not have is a security certification or a wall of reviews, and it is newer, with the iOS app still in TestFlight beta.
+What it doesn't have is a security certification or a wall of reviews, and it's newer.
+The iOS app is on the App Store and the Android app is on Google Play.
 Weigh those honestly.
 Then do the thing that actually settles it, which is to run your own crew's week through the free trial.

-When you are ready to judge it on your own data, start a free trial.
+When you're ready to judge it on your own data, start a free trial.
 It runs 14 days, needs no credit card, and your first paid charge is backed by a 30-day money-back guarantee, so trying Clox costs you nothing but a week of real use.